DolibarrLabs/dolibase/README.md

 [![PHP Min](https://img.shields.io/badge/PHP-%3E%3D%205.3-blue.svg)](https://github.com/php)
 [![Dolibarr Min](https://img.shields.io/badge/Dolibarr-%3E%3D%203.8.x-orange.svg)](https://github.com/Dolibarr/dolibarr)

-> **WARNING**: Dolibase is discontinued, for its lack of flexibility & simplicity.
-If you like the project you can still use it, otherwise you may check [DAMB](https://github.com/AXeL-dev/damb) for a better, suitable & flexible alternative.

 Dolibase is a set of reusable code & architecture that makes coding [Dolibarr](https://github.com/Dolibarr/dolibarr) modules more faster and easier.

+> **WARNING**: Dolibase is **discontinued** for its lack of flexibility & simplicity.
+If you like the project you can still use it, otherwise you can check [DAMB](https://github.com/AXeL-dev/damb) for a better, suitable & flexible alternative.

 ## Why to use it?